Create respondent groups with Text variables

 2. In this example, we’ll add a Multiple Choice question about different client business sizes.
 Respondents will pick the answer that matches how large their business is, and we’ll link each answer to a different variable value later on.

-3. Now, head over to the Logic tab on the right and open Variables:
+3. Now, head over to the Logic tab on the right, open Personalize with data and select Variables: